๐Ÿ”ฆ Belize ATM Cave: Firsthand Review & Tips

 Rarity: Very Rare

-• It contains remarkably well-preserved sacrificial human remains (the Maya used the cave for ritual ceremonies).
+• The sacrificial human remains are among the most well-preserved (the Maya used the cave for ritual ceremonies).

 • The thousands of fragile, ancient artifacts are not protected behind glass like in most museums.